Docusaurus is essentially a set of npm packages.

 /docs/- Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in

 /src/- Non-documentation files like pages or custom React components.
-You don't have to strictly put your non-documentation files in here but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing
+You don't have to strictly put your non-documentation files here, but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing

-/src/pages- Any files within this directory will be converted into a website page.
+/src/pages- Any JSX/TSX/MDX file within this directory will be converted into a website page.
 More details can be found in the pages guide

 /static/- Static directory.
 Any contents inside here will be copied into the root of the final